 Advanced communications practitioners can give companies a strong competitive edge, taking their brand into global markets through well-executed advertising campaigns, targeted communications and clear, sustainable strategies.
 Our MSc is designed for graduates and practising managers already familiar with basic marketing concepts.
 Building on your existing skills, you will develop an advanced knowledge and understanding of integrated marketing communications within a strategic marketing context and managerial framework.
-The MSc also counts towards 50% of the CIM Professional Diploma in Marketing.

-Recognised by the Economic and Social Research Council (ESRC) and accredited by the Chartered Institute of Marketing, this programme will prepare you for a high-level career in marketing communications.
+Recognised by the Economic and Social Research Council (ESRC) and accredited by the Chartered Institute of Marketing (CIM), this programme will prepare you for a high-level career in marketing communications.
 You will develop your critical awareness of contemporary strategic marketing issues, have a clear understanding of the role of communications in marketing, and take a critical approach to planning, creating, managing and evaluating communications campaigns, incorporating both traditional and new media.

 MSc Strategic Marketing and Consulting – Cornerstone Associates, Nigeria

 “Lecturers and staff are open to collaboration and always ready to listen.”